douglasgreen/pagemaker/README.md

 * The page CSS, JS and HTML are all laid out in predefined IDs allowing a modular approach to page building.
 * Each page ID is a container that is modular and extensible, allowing adding more sections with their own IDs.
 * The router is simple, doesn't require server config, and maps directly to the class structure.
-* The plugins provide for extensible units combining PHP, HTML, JS, and CSS where errors are isolated to each plugin.
+* The plugins provide for extensible units combining PHP, HTML, JS, and CSS, and a templater like Twig or PHPTAL where errors are isolated to each plugin.
 * The system is vaguely analogous to the WordPress system of plugins and page building but in simplified new code.

 ## Philosophy